5 Favorite Web Apps For Practicing Automation Testing

 Underlying technology: NodeJS/Express

-When you may require a CRUD restful API for tool testing or demonstrations, This is a recomendation to use it since it has purposely built-in bugs that can be quite useful for API testing practice.
+When should we utilize it?
+If you require a CRUD restful API for tool testing or demonstrations.
+It has purposely built-in bugs that can be quite useful for API testing practice.

 Public instance: http://the-internet.herokuapp.com